azorg/microrl/README.md

 ## 1. Description

-Microrl library is designed to help implement command line interface in small and embedded devices.
+MicroRL library is designed to help implement command line interface in small and embedded devices.
 Main goal is to write compact, small memory consuming but powerful interfaces, with support navigation through command line with cursor, HOME, END, DEL, BACKSPACE keys, hot key like Ctrl+U and other,